The low-rank hypothesis of complex systems

 In the paradigm ``More is different''~\cite{Anderson1972, Strogatz2022}, it could appear contradictory to look for simple representations of complex systems.
-But ``simple model'' does not mean ``simple behavior'': the logistic equation~\cite{May1976}, cellular automata~\cite{vonNeumann1963, Wolfram1984}, or spin glasses~\cite{Parisi1993, Stein2013} exhibit complex behaviors such as chaos, and highly idealized recurrent neural networks can approximate any finite trajectory of $N$-dimensional dynamical systems~\cite{Funahashi1993}.
+But ``simple model'' does not mean ``simple behavior'': the logistic equation~\cite{May1976}, cellular automata~\cite{vonNeumann1963, Wolfram1984}, or spin glasses~\cite{Parisi1993, Stein2013} exhibit complex behaviors such as chaos, and recurrent neural networks can approximate any finite trajectory of $N$-dimensional dynamical systems~\cite{Funahashi1993}.

-In network science, the topology of the interactions among the constituents of complex systems is simplified to a discrete mathematical structure---typically a graph, defined by a set of vertices and edges (see Figs.~\ref{fig:low_rank_hypothesis}a and~\ref{fig:low_rank_hypothesis}b).
-Such representation allows for the extraction of some dominant properties of complex systems, such as their organization into modules~\cite{Fortunato2022}.
-A graph can always be described as a matrix or a tensor.
-This simple, yet important, possibility unlocks several tools and concepts from linear algebra to characterize networks.
+In network science, the topology of the interactions among the constituents of complex systems is typically simplified to a graph, defined by a set of vertices and a set of edges (Figs.~\ref{fig:low_rank_hypothesis}a-b).
+Such representation allows the extraction of dominant properties of complex networks, such as their organization into modules~\cite{Fortunato2022}.
+An ongoing change of paradigm is to use hypergraphs or simplicial complexes rather than graphs to take into account the significant higher-order interactions observed in some real-world systems~\cite{Bianconi2021, Battiston2021}.
+In addition to finding an appropriate dimension to describe a complex system, one has to uncover the orders of its interactions.
+As shown later, both problems are intertwined.

+A graph can always be described as a matrix.
+This simple, yet essential, possibility unlocks several tools from linear algebra to characterize networks.
 Among them, spectral theory allows identifying the fundamental components of matrices through matrix decomposition.
 Eigenvalue decomposition has long been used to extract key properties of graphs, such as their invariants~\cite{Wilf1967}, their modular structure~\cite{Donath1973}, the centrality of their vertices \cite{Bonacich1972}, or the bifurcations of dynamical systems taking place on these networks~\cite{Restrepo2005}.